 The accommodation varies throughout the trip, from hotels with pools and en-suite rooms (see example accomodation) to more basic lodge style during research trips up river.
 We class all of our accommodation as comfortable but basic.
 During our telephone consultation, we will provide you with more information and can send photographs of the various accommodations you will be staying in during your trip.

 Will I have WIFI?

-While most of the accommodation you will be staying in will have WIFI.
+While most of the accommodation you will be staying in will have free WIFI.
 In some remote areas the internet is not available - but don't be disappointed as this is an incredible chance to disconnect from the social media world and admire Africa's wildlife in all it glory.
 You will cherish this moment forever.